microsoft/FluidFramework/.changeset/dirty-crabs-try.md

 Deprecated SummarizerStopReason, ISummarizeEventProps, and ISummarizerEvents

 `SummarizerStopReason`, `ISummarizeEventProps`, and `ISummarizerEvents` have all been deprecated from the `"@fluidframework/container-runtime"` package.
-Please migrate all usage of these APIs to their respective copies in the `"@fluidframework/container-runtime-definitions"` package.
+Please migrate all uses of these APIs to their respective copies in the `"@fluidframework/container-runtime-definitions"` package.